As we continue to navigate the pandemic, a new, still-shifting reality is emerging for the food and beverage business.

 Nutrition Gets Personal: Consumers are more aware than ever of individual health risk factors, and they’re demanding products tailored to health and wellness solutions will take off.
 ADM research shows that nearly a third of consumers are already buying more of these products.
 Goods that focus on improving nutrition, self-care, and general wellness can expect to attract consumers’ attention.

 A Shift in Shopping Values: A growing focus on health is triggering a windfall in consumer health and wellness spending: 48% of consumers plan to pick up more health and wellness items.
-At the same time, economic concerns have powered a shift to value-based shopping, including growing demand for basic pantry staples, private labels, and value retailers.
+Simultaneously, economic concerns have powered a shift to value-based shopping, including growing demand for basic pantry staples, private labels, and value retailers.

 The most notable ingredient changes to new and existing products involve cutting back on sugars, with 37% of companies looking to remove added sugars.
 A quarter of those surveyed added they want to include more non-GMO ingredients.

-Getting new products on store shelves before your competition requires more efficiency at every stage of new product development.
+Getting new products to market on time requires more efficiency at every stage of new product development.
 When all your supply chain information is in one location, teams can collaborate quickly and develop new products faster.
 Find out how TraceGains can help.